Density Encoding Enables Resource-Efficient Randomly Connected Neural Networks: Background and methods

 \subsection{Random Vector Functional Link}

 This subsection briefly describes the conventional RVFL.
-For the detailed survey of RVFLs diligent readers are referred to~\cite{RCNNSsurvey}.
+For a detailed survey of RVFLs diligent readers are referred to~\cite{RCNNSsurvey}.
 Fig.~\ref{fig:elm} depicts the architecture of the conventional RVFL, which includes three layers of neurons.
 The input layer with $K$ neurons represents the current values of input features denoted as $\textbf{x} \in [K \times 1]$.
-The output layer ($L$ neurons) produces the prediction of the network (denoted as $\textbf{y}$) during the operating phase.
-The layer in is middle is the hidden layer of the network, which performs a nonlinear transformation of input features.
+The output layer ($L$ neurons) produces the prediction of the network (denoted as $\textbf{y}$) during the operational phase.
+The layer in the middle is the hidden layer of the network, which performs a nonlinear transformation of input features.
 The hidden layer contains $N$ neurons and its state is denoted as $\textbf{h}$.

 In general, the connectivity of an RVFL is described by two matrices and a vector.
 A matrix $\textbf{W}^{\text{in}} \in [N \times K]$ describes connections between the input layer neurons and the hidden layer neurons.
 This matrix projects the given input features to the hidden layer.
 Each neuron in the hidden layer has a parameter called a bias.
 Biases of the hidden layer are stored in a vector and denoted as $\textbf{b} \in [N \times 1]$.
 The other matrix of readout connections $\textbf{W}^{\text{out}} \in [L \times N]$ between the hidden and the output layers transforms the current activations in the hidden layer stored in $\textbf{h}$ into the network's output $\textbf{y}$.\footnote{Strictly speaking, in the most general case, the readout matrix could also include connections between the input layer and the output layer.
 However, in the scope of this study, we only consider the case when the output layer predictions are obtained from the activations of the hidden layer.
 The interested readers are referred to work~\cite{RVFLconnections}, which performed a comprehensive evaluation of different design choices for the RVFL. }